It Does Not Always Have To Pour

 This caregiver’s family of six included the veteran, his spouse caregiver, and four minor children.
 The veteran served in the Army and deployed to Iraq in 2006-2007.
 As a result of this difficult deployment, the veteran was diagnosed with mental and physical health issues.
 These health issues were compounded as the veteran lost feeling in both of his legs and needed the assistance of a walker and wheelchair.
 He was receiving a moderate level of caregiver support from his spouse.

 Things were financially draining for this family.
 The veteran was receiving slightly less than full VA disability and was waiting for a hopefully higher re-evaluation.
-He was awaiting an appeal of his Social Security Disability denial.
+If you ever find yourself in this sort of situation, then it might be a good idea to check out someone like these va disability lawyers, particularly if you are struggling.
+The veteran was awaiting an appeal of his Social Security Disability denial.
 The caregiver could not work outside of the home because of the level of support she provided for the veteran.
 None of these financial concerns stopped the leak in the roof created by snowy northeastern winters.
 The leak resulted in the family’s 2-year-old son being unable to stay in his room, using a tarp to contain leaking water, and being unable to turn on the lights for fear of an electrical fire.
 Several roofing companies indicated that the roof leak could not be repaired.
 The entire roof needed to be replaced.
 The repair estimates came in between $15,000.00 and $26,000.00.

 As the adage goes, when it rains it pours; and it was definitely pouring on this family.
 The homeowner’s insurance indicated that the roof would not be covered.
 While they sought additional disability assistance, the family lived on a tight budget with little money for extra expenses or emergencies.
 Adding insult to injury, there were few nonprofit assistance options available to the veteran.
 With every snow or rainstorm, the family was drowning in the rain.